Happy International Day of Forests!

 This year’s theme – Forests and sustainable production and consumption – reminds us to think critically about our habits and consumption.
 Whether we are drinking a glass of water, reading a novel, or buying furniture, our everyday habits connect back to forests in one way or another.

 Forests are essential to the health and well-being of humans and animals.
-That’s why Tree Canada has worked with sponsors and partners since 1992 to plant more than 84 million trees – including through our National Greening Program, which contributes to the restoration of forests and wildlife habitat.
+That’s why Tree Canada has worked with sponsors and partners since 1992 to plant millions of trees – including through our National Greening Program, which contributes to the restoration of forests and wildlife habitat.

 To mark the International Day of Forests, we’re highlighting five forests from across the world that have an enormous impact on their local communities and the health of our planet.